biplabua/biplabua.github.io/_posts/2020-03-10-How-to-install-bioinformatic-softwares.markdown

 conda config --add channels conda-forge
 ```

-Now we will install few bioinformatic software using bioconda.
+Now we will install few bioinformatic softwares using bioconda.
 Once we get next generation sequencing data from the sequencing facility, first we need to check quality of data by using the software fastqc.
 Then we might need to pre-process our raw data using, we can do this by using trimmomatic software.
 Then we need to align reads to the reference genome if reference genome is available.
 I usually do the align reads to the reference genome by the software hisat2.
 We will install all three by following commands.

 ```